anshkunj/sliding_window_api/README.md

 ## 🧠 Algorithms Implemented

+### 0️⃣ Health
+Check status of service whether it is live or not.

+---

 ### 1️⃣ Next Greater Element
 Find the next greater element to the right of each element.